jkjkfunny122/Trojan/README.md

 # What is part of code for?
 - It's a protocal provide contract between victim and Trojan controller function

+# UPDATE 8/5/2025
+Big optimize code and make it eazy to devlopment
+- function broadcast packet
+- function check socket
+- bind and send in one time
+- header class for the right imformation

 # UPDATE 7/30/2025
 - function camera view
 - function capture monitor